Mechanism of circular polarization in giant pulses and fast radio bursts: Nanoshot pairs from the Crab

-A substructure is also identified in Pair $(2,2')$.
-The spike $2'$ is immediately followed by $2''$.
-Both $2'$ and $2''$ are RCP and separate by $\Delta t_{2',2''}=1.39\mu$s.
-It is amazed that the burst 2 contains two LCP spikes with a tiny interval $\sim10$ ns (Panel b in Fig. 2 \cite{Hankins2003}).
-So, Pair $(2,2'|2'')$ can be a twin of pairs right next to each other.
+An intriguing substructure is also observed within Pair $(2,2')$.
+Spike $2'$ is immediately followed by $2''$, both exhibiting RCP and separated by $1.39\,\mu$s.
+Notably, the burst 2 contains two LCP spikes with an ultrashort interval of $\sim10$ ns.
+Thus, Pair $(2,2'|2'')$ represents a twin pair in close proximity.